mhull/prime-factors/README.md

 # Prime Factorizer

-This is a simple HTML form that can factor integers into prime numbers when submitted.
+This is a plain-looking HTML form that can factor integers into prime numbers when submitted and explain how it arrived at the solution.

 [In the demo](https://mhull.github.io/prime-factors), you can enter any integer and find out its prime factorization.

 It is [provable](https://en.wikipedia.org/wiki/Fundamental_theorem_of_arithmetic#Proof) that all integers greater than 1 (no matter how large) have a unique Prime Factorization.
 For an example using a small number, the prime factorization of `24` is given by <code>24 = 2<sup>3</sup>&middot;3</code>.